elasticio/elasticio.github.io/content/_developers/input-fields-and-metadata.md

 ## UI

-The **Input fields** are part of the configuration(Step 5) and are always static except for dropdown menus, where sometimes objects are generated dynamically, depending on the input data.
+The **Input fields** are part of the Configuration Step and are always static except for dropdown menus, where sometimes objects are generated dynamically, depending on the input data.
 If you are working with dynamic **Input fields** as in example below, you always have the reload option:

 {% include img.html max-width="100%" url="/assets/img/developer-guide/input-fields-and-metadata/dynamic-input-fields.png" title="Dynamic Input Fields" %}

-**Input fields** always above input **metadata** and always fully visible.
-While input **metadata** structure visible immediate if it is static and rendered after required **Input fields** will be filled if **metadata** is dynamic.
+Input **metadata** structure visible immediate if it is static and rendered after required **Input fields** will be filled if **metadata** is dynamic.

 Another difference is that input **metadata** (rendered representation) can be filled with mapped values from the payload (from previous steps or/and literals).
 While **Input fields** should be filled manually with a value that will be static in the scope of the flow and won't change in the runtime.

+> **Please note:** **Input fields** and Input **metadata** depend on what kind of credentials you use and what permission you have.
+In some cases, this may change how the fields and metadata look.

 ## Component development